rahmed31/FlatFileDB/README.md

 The design is described as follows:

-A `Database` object depends on different `Table`s, and each `Table` consists of an *n* amount `Row`s.
+A `Database` object depends on different `Tables`, and each `Table` consists of an *n* amount `Rows`.
 Each row is inherently able to hold an *n* amount of elements according to how the user specifies his or her tables.

 The advantages of this are: